RebelGuy/chat-mate/projects/server/readme.md

 # Project Details
-Built JavaScript files live in the `./dist` folder, while generated data lives in the `./data` folder.
+Built JavaScript files live in the `./dist` folder, while generated data (e.g. logs) live in the `./data` folder.

 Note: If fetching Youtube metadata incurs a "Rate limit exceeded" error, then Youtube has flagged us as a bot.
 A (temporary?) solution is to regenerate an auth token (see below).